Chapter 18.30

 5. Short-Term Rentals.
 The junior accessory dwelling unit shall not be rented for periods of 30 days or less.

 6. Location of Junior Accessory Dwelling Unit.
 A junior accessory dwelling unit shall be entirely within a single-family residence.
-A junior accessory dwelling unit shall have an interior entry to the primary dwelling’s main living area, independent of an exterior entrance of the junior accessory and primary dwelling.
+If the junior accessory dwelling unit shares a bathroom with the main residence, an interior entry to the primary dwelling’s main living area shall be required, independent of an exterior entrance of the junior accessory and primary dwelling.

 7. Kitchen Requirements.
 The junior accessory dwelling unit shall include an efficiency kitchen, including a food preparation counter and storage cabinets that are of reasonable size in relation to the size of the junior accessory dwelling unit.